Libyan Islamist militia swept out of bases

 The U.S. consulate attack seems to have provided a strong impetus for local authorities to rally support behind the weak government.
 Thousands marched in Friday's "Rescue Benghazi Day" in support of democracy and against Islamist militias.

-U.S. Ambassador Stevens was well liked, and many Libyans condemned the attack despite being angered by the anti-Islamic film made in California that triggered it.
+U.S. Ambassador Christopher Stevens was well liked, and many Libyans condemned the attack on the consulate despite being angered by the anti-Islamic film made in California that triggered it.

-(Additional reporting by Omar al-Mosmary, Mohammed Al-Tommy in Benghazi; Ali Shuaib and Marie-Louise Gumuchian in Tripoli; Writing by Marie-Louise Gumuchian; Editing by Kevin Liffey and Mohammad Zargham)
+(Additional reporting by Omar al-Mosmary, Mohammed Al-Tommy in Benghazi; Ali Shuaib and Marie-Louise Gumuchian in Tripoli; Writing by Marie-Louise Gumuchian; Editing by Kevin Liffey and Sophie Hares)